 - Many local organic farmers will offer a ‘side’ or whole animal, which is cut to your specifications for much less than you would pay if you bought it individually from stores.
 They may only do this once/year, but you can ask them to give you a call when they’re ready.

 Sometimes, there simply isn’t an organic version of food available.
 When encountering that situation in making natural Bottom Bites fish food (organic tubifex worms aren’t exactly common, for example), we still reduce chemical content by contacting manufacturers and asking them what preservatives and other chemicals they use.
-This allows us to avoid those preserved with ethoxyquin, etc. When you can’t avoid chemicals entirely, you can still help your pet rid their body of them with natural, gentle detoxifiers like Calcium Montmorillonite Clay.
+This allows us to avoid those preserved with ethoxyquin, etc. When you can’t avoid chemicals entirely, you can still help your pet rid their body of them with natural, gentle detoxifiers like Calcium Montmorillonite Clay (which is also a complete mineral supplement).

 Pets are ahead of the chemical roulette game if they’re fed a homemade diet, even if you don’t use organics.
 However, if you’re going to go to all of that trouble, you might as well go all the way with organic ingredients if at all possible.